zuluana/Halia/README.md

 Define a Plugin for each feature you wish to encapsulate.
 You determine what each Plugin does and what API is exported for dependencies to use.

 >  To Halia, the functional API exported by a Plugin is the sole integration point.
-When manipulating a dependency, we recommend sticking to this functional interface and against direct manipulation whenever possible.
+When manipulating a dependency, we recommend sticking to this functional interface and against direct manipulation when possible.

 ```typescript
 export const MyPlugin: HaliaPlugin = {